Raza-LIV/2024-react-nest-monorepo/README.md

 ```

 ## Backend
-The backend is developed using NestJS, following best practices and patterns recommended in the official (NestJS documentation)[https://docs.nestjs.com].
+The backend is developed using NestJS, following best practices and patterns recommended in the official [NestJS documentation](https://docs.nestjs.com).
 This ensures a modular and maintainable structure for scalable applications.

 The application runs by default on port `8080`, but this can be modified according to your needs by configuring the environment variables.